bcgov/sso-requests/app/jest/my-dashboard/README.md

     3. WHEN client input some keywords AND click the `Search` button, THEN the corresponding user(s) will be listed;
-        WHEN client click on a listed user AND then click on the `View` eye-shape button, THEN the `Additional User Info` modal will show up to let client review the user details;
+        WHEN client click on a listed user AND then click on the `View` eye-shape button, THEN the `Additional User Info` module will show up to let client review the user details;
-    4. WHEN client input some keywords AND click the `Search` button, THEN the `Search in IDIM Web Service Lookup` button will show up after the search process, WHEN client click on the `Search in IDIM Web Service Lookup` button, THEN the `IDIM Web Service Lookup` modal will show up;
+    4. WHEN client input some keywords AND click the `Search` button, THEN the `Search in IDIM Web Service Lookup` button will show up after the search process, WHEN client click on the `Search in IDIM Web Service Lookup` button, THEN the `IDIM Web Service Lookup` module will show up;

 - ### Secrets tab